Tennena Cone: Lithology

 Tennena Cone consists mainly of Big Raven Formation alkali basalt that can be mapped into four subdivisions, all of which are exposed on the eastern, southern and western flanks of the cone.
-The first subdivision is massive and crudely bedded tuff breccia exposed in near-vertical cliffs on the flanks of Tennena Cone.
+The first subdivision is crudely bedded massive tuff breccia exposed in near-vertical cliffs on the flanks of Tennena Cone.
 Exposed in scarps on the eastern and southern flanks of Tennena Cone is lapilli tuff of the second subdivision which forms 10 to 30 cm beds.
-Two 1 m wide dikes (Note: A dike is a sheet-shaped intrusion of magma into pre-existing rock.) comprise the third subdivision, both of which consist of fragmented plagioclase-phyric rock.
+Two 1 m wide dikes (Note: A dike is a sheet-shaped intrusion of magma into pre-existing rock.) form the third subdivision, both of which consist of fragmented plagioclase-phyric rock.
 The first dike forms a 5 m high remnant and is exposed on the eastern flank of Tennena Cone whereas the second dike is exposed 50 m to the south.
 In addition to occurring on the eastern flank, the second dike is also exposed on the western flank and along the summit ridge of Tennena Cone.
 The fourth subdivision consists of pillow and fluidal lavas that overlie tuff breccia in the northern section of the cone.

 At the southwestern base of Tennena Cone are elongated mounds of pillow lava that cover about 0.45 km2 of hummocky topography.
 They have a maximum basal diameter of 75 m and range from 3 to 20 m high, decreasing in height to the southwest.
-The orientation of these mounds suggest they were formed by a fissure eruption.
+The orientation of these mounds suggest that they were formed by a fissure eruption.
 Just west of these pillow lava mounds are massive non-pillowed lava flows which are exposed over an area of around 0.4 km2 across gently sloping terrain.
 Extending west of Tennena Cone north of the pillow lava mounds and massive non-pillowed lava flows is a 4.4 km pillowed lava flow that terminates at the head of Sezill Creek valley.
 It contains pillows that range from less than to more than 1 m in diameter, as well as vertically oriented pillow-like lava bodies.

 Pumice of the Sheep Track Member is present on Tennena Cone and other volcanoes in the Snowshoe Lava Field.
-This is air-fall tephra deposited by a small but violent VEI-3 eruption from the southwestern flank of Ice Peak in the last 7,000 years, most likely around 950 CE.
+This is tephra, deposited via pyroclastic fall by a small but violent VEI-3 eruption from the southwestern flank of Ice Peak in the last 7,000 years, most likely around 950 CE.
 Sheep Track pumice is lithologically distinct from the rest of the Big Raven Formation, consisting mainly of comenditic trachyte rather than alkali basalt or hawaiite.
 The source of the pumice is unknown, but it probably originated from a vent under Tencho Glacier, the largest glacier of the Mount Edziza volcanic complex.